Whether you’re a first-time homebuyer or a seasoned property owner, if you want to get a mortgage you may have to pass the mortgage stress test.

 An example will probably shed the most light on this:

 The Bank of Canada’s qualifying rate is 5.25%.

-This means that when applying for a mortgage, the rate used to calculate how much you can afford to borrow is 5.25% – much higher than the rate you’ll actually pay if you qualify.
+This means that when applying for a mortgage, the rate used to calculate how much you can afford to borrow is 7.49% – quite higher than the rate you’ll actually pay if you qualify.

 So, crucially, the amount you can borrow will depend on the test.
-You don’t so much pass or fail a stress test, as you qualify for more or less than you had hoped.
+You don’t so much pass or fail a stress test, as you qualify for more or less.

 Why Is the Mortgage Stress Test Important

 All of this produces one outcome for borrowers: smaller mortgages.

 Experts estimate that the Bank of Canada’s rate change from 2020 to 2021 alone (from 4.79% to 5.25%) lowered buyer’s purchasing power by 5%.